streetturtle/streetturtle.github.io/_posts/2015-09-19-fix-awesome-freezes.markdown

 ## Pread example

-By using `awful.util.pread` Awewsome will just wait untill execution of a script is finished.
+By using `awful.util.pread` Awesome will just wait until execution of a script is finished.
 To check it let's create a text widget in a separate lus file:

 {% highlight lua %}
 local wibox = require("wibox")